Hermitian and non-Hermitian topology in active matter: Topological active matter

 \subsubsection{Topology in passive fluid}

 While early studies of topological physics were motivated by electronic band structures, recent studies have also revealed the existence of topological edge modes in classical systems.
 One of the platforms for exploring such classical topological waves is fluid, such as air and water in engineered structures \cite{Yang2015,Ma2016,Cummer2016,He2016}.
-In topological fluids, one can observe the robust propagation of density waves, i.e., sound, along the boundary of the system, which is analogous to the edge current in topological insulators.
-Below we review the theoretical basis of topological fluids.
+In topological fluids, one can observe the robust propagation of density waves, i.e., sound, along the boundary of the system, which is analogous to the edge current in topological insulators (cf.~Fig.~\ref{QHE_fig}(a)).
+Below we review the theoretical basis of topological fluids, whose extension is also utilized in theoretical proposals of topological active matter.

 To make an analogy between topological insulators and hydrodynamics, the crucial point is that there naturally exists nonlinearity in hydrodynamics equations, while the band topology discussed in condensed matter physics is based on linear Schr\"{o}dinger equations.
 One way to resolve this issue is to consider linearization of the hydrodynamic equations around a steady-state solution.
 Such linearized equations can describe the response to the perturbation and the fluctuation dynamics, which are also experimentally observable.
 Specifically, one can start from the conventional hydrodynamics described by the Navier-Stokes equations in (effectively) two-dimensional systems,